Who Can Adopt a Child in Maryland?

-If you want to expand your family, a Baltimore adoption attorney can help you reach this goal.
+If you want to expand your family, a Maryland adoption attorney can help you reach this goal.
 While adoption is a beautiful and emotional event, it is also a legal process with strict requirements.
-Learn more about adoption in Baltimore below.
+Learn more about adoption in Maryland below.

-Almost any adult can adopt a child in Baltimore, as long as they can ensure the child’s safety and welfare.
+Almost any adult can adopt a child in Baltimore, Annapolis, Bel Air, and the rest of Maryland, as long as they can ensure the child’s safety and welfare.
 Maryland law does not discriminate against adoptive parents based on their:

 - Whether you own or rent your home.

 However, you typically must undergo a home study.

 A home study assesses your ability to care for a child and involves more than simply touring your residence.
 You will also participate in training, interviews, and a criminal background check.
 You will discuss your work life, personal interests, values, and financial stability.
 If you already have children, they might also participate in the home study (if age appropriate).

 After you complete a home study, the agency will decide whether you are a suitable adoptive parent.
 If you have questions or concerns about a home study, contact Maryland adoption attorney James Crawford for advice.
 We can also educate you about your appeal rights if your home study is unfavorable.

 Adoption is a deeply personal decision.
 When you begin the adoption process, it’s important to understand your options.
 Depending on your circumstances and priorities, you can adopt a child through: